-With regards to solutions, the report identifies the following that the implementation of the Ambient Air Quality Monitorina Programme (AAMP) by the EPA will be key to tackling the issues surrounding air quality in two Ireland.
-The key sectors predominantly impact negatively on air quality are residential heating and transport.
+With regards to solutions, the report identifies the following that the implementation of the new Ambient Air Quality Monitoring Programme (AAMP) by the EPA will be key to tackling the issues surrounding air quality in sectors that Ireland.
+The two key predominantly impact negatively on air quality are residential heating and transport.
 The AAMP seeks to address these key issues by firstly informing the public on the status of air quality in Ireland.
 This will be achieved through an expansion of the monitoring network with a greater emphasis on provision of real-time particulate matter levels.
 In conjunction with this network expansion, the AAMP will implement a programme of citizen engagement which will be used to highlight the links between air quality, health and the actions or clean air choices that can be taken by citizens to directly impact and improve their local air quality.
 Namely these are: